attillax/PAMI-2015/README.md

 make clean-exams-solutions && make exams-solutions
 ```

-If you want to recompile the summary of formulas without any changes you will need to execute the following command:
+If you want to recompile the course summary without any changes you will need to execute the following command:
 ```
-make clean-formulas && make formulas
+make clean-course && make course
 ```

 Modified TeX-file can be compiled in both ways.